DanielMorales9/Anura/README.md

 # Anura: Key-Value Store
 powered by Scala®

 A simple key-value store based on the LSM-Tree Algorithm.
-This repo has an educational purpose, and it is meant as a place to improve my knowledge on database design.

 - [x] Single machine
 - [ ] Master-slave replication